qubekit/QUBEKit/README.md

 ## QUBEKit Commands: Running Jobs

-Given a list of commands, such as: "bonds", "-h", "psi4" some are taken as single word commands.
+Given a list of commands, such as: "-bonds", "-h", "psi4" some are taken as single word commands.
 Others however, such as changing defaults: ("-c", "0") ("-m", "1") etc are taken as tuple commands.
 All tuple commands are preceded by a "-", while single word commands are not.
 (An error is raised for hanging commands e.g. "-c", "1" or "-h".)